andrei-samofalov/iambus/README.md

 to the appropriate handler.
 In the case of a class implementing `HandlerProtocol`, additionally events can be added during processing inside the `handle` method.
+You must specify `response_event` arg to bind or register methods to allow this work.
+Otherwise strict return value would be returned.

+You can get the return value if `wait_for_response` arg would be set to `True`.
+It is useful for queries and commands.

 ### Handlers binding